What is Shiatsu?

 Shiatsu is communication through touch.
 Everybody responds to touch.
 It helps us discover where our body begins and ends, feels safe to move, where it resists and most importantly where it would like to change.

 Shiatsu helps create space.
 In our body, between tissues, between the articulating surfaces of joints, in our body cavities.
-It helps create space in our life, allowing time to notice those magical moments of stillness.
+It helps create space in our life, allowing time to notice those magical moments of stillness that create opportunities for change.

 Shiatsu is a form of bodywork that uses pressure, stretches and joint mobilization to effect changes in the body.
 Shiatsu is not manipulative, it enables the body to articulate.